HishamNofal/integratation/README.md

 # Integratation
 android-IntegrationApp

-Integration is a flashcards android application tailored for my personal use and aims to facilitate learning the german language.
+Integration is a flashcards android application tailored for my personal use, and aims to facilitate learning the german language.

 <h6>
-future improvments should include:
+Future improvments should include:
 1- scyncing and backing up user preferences on a server.
 2- create and add a sqlite german english dictionary databse instead of scraping the web for transltion.
 3- add animation